Urinary Tract Infections (UTIs) and Proteus Mirabilis Bacteria

 Bacteria and Urinary Tract Infections

-Proteus UTIs are rare in people with normal urinary tracts, although they do occur.
-Escherichia coli urinary tract infections are far more frequent in this group of people.
+Proteus UTIs are uncommon in people with normal urinary tracts, although they do occur.
+Escherichia coli urinary tract infections are more frequent in this group of people.
 Proteus mirabilis infections are more common in people with structural abnormalities in their urinary tract that trap urine or in people who have a urinary catheter inserted in their body for a long period of time.

 Proteus exhibits interesting behavior that may harm its host.